barotto/IBMulator/BUILD_WINDOWS.md

 ibmulator.exe inside the `src` directory.

 If you don't want to interact with gdb, you can use an IDE like Eclipse CDT.

+Sometimes using gdb is too inconveninent and slow and the only thing you want is a backtrace.
+A useful tool to catch and analyze segmentation faults is `catchsegv`, which is included in the `drmingw` package:
+`pacman -S mingw-w64-x86_64-drmingw`

+To catch a segmentation fault and obtain a backtrace run:
+`catchsegv src/ibmulator.exe`